RSDKModding/Sonic-Mania-Decompilation/README.md

 If you want to transfer your save from the official PC versions, you can just copy your savedata into the folder containing the decompilation!

 # Additional Tweaks
-* Added a built in mod loader and API allowing to easily create and play mods with features such as save file redirection and XML Asset loading.
+* Added a built-in mod loader and API allowing to easily create and play mods with features such as save file redirection and XML Asset loading.
+* Added a built-in shader compiler for backends/platforms that support it.
+* Added various other backends to windows aside from the usual DirectX 9 backends

 # How to build